pletfix/hello-plugin/README.md

     The folder `my-vendor` should be named like your username or organisation name of your GitHub account, but in lower case with "-" as separator.
 The name of the plugin should also be written in lower case with "-" as separator.

+    If you preferred it, you could use "pletfix-" as prefix and "-plugin" as suffix for the plugin name.
+This parts are ignored while the registration procedure.

 3. For auto loading the plugin, add a `psr-4` directive into the application's `composer.json`: